Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

     insert into PastHourProductionStream
     ```

-8. The completed stream application is as follows:
+8. The completed stream worker is as follows:

     ```sql
     @App:name('PastHourProductionApp')